dierp/php/LARAVEL.md

 # Create Resources
 * The next command will generate a resource to a single item returning form db: php7 artisan make:resource OngResource
 * We also have to create a Resource to handle a collection of items: php7 artisan make:resource OngResourceCollection --collection

+# Create Models

+# Serve project
+* php artisan serve
+* Now you are able to start to do requests.
+DONT'T FORGET to add Accept:apllication/json to Headers